Tim Brown, Access Services and Research Librarian

 so that people can discover them to use.
 Our resources include books, journals, and newspapers (we have around 117,000 electronic books and 39,000 electronic journals); databases; films; streamed digital recordings of music; and lots more.
 Each semester Mr. Brown audits a Wofford course and performs with the Wofford Singers.
 Outside of work, he writes essays, draws with ink, sails, canoes, fly-fishes, ties trout flies, rides other people’s horses, bird-watches, gardens, practices yoga, tap-dances, and plays the electric bass in his five-year-old niece's rock band, The Pinkos, which was named after her favorite color.

-Meghan Cathey, Interlibrary Loan Assistant and Administrative Assistant
+Meghan Cathey, Interlibrary Loan Assistant and Secretary to the Dean of the Library

 B.A., Sewanee: University of the South